One of the reasons I wrote Irresistible Attraction: Secrets of Personal Magnetism was to help each one of us to be perceived as more attractive.

 - Go from flirting to dating to long-term with ease

 - Use specific words and phrases to change their minds now

 - Create chemistry with anyone at will

 “How can you exude your inner charisma?
 Irresistible Attraction blends the art and science of attraction and flirting.
-This is insightful and it is fun!”
+This book is insightful and it is fun!”
 Jill Spiegel, author, Flirting for Success, and Flirting With Spirituality